PsrNate/Lyrica/README.md

 maiden.
 And no, I didn't choose Reimu because she's one of mai waifus.
 Well, not entirely...
 Meh.
 Whatever.

+### Sakuya

+As we all know, Sakuya is the head maid, that is to say the one who manages everything in the daily life of the Scarlet mansion.
+That is why this bundle will mainly contain routes, that is to say shortcuts to all of the pages that an admin will need to access to modify data and manage the application.

 ### Satori

 This is actually a User bundle, which will manage permissions, settings, and